Margarete Schütte-Lihotzky in her apartment, 1981, photo: Margherita Spiluttini

 Youth and education

-After graduating from school and 2 years of training at the K.K.
+After graduating from school and two years of training at the K.k.
 Graphische Lehr- und Versuchsanstalt, she passed the entrance exam in the fall of 1915 for the Kunstgewerbeschule (now the University of Applied Arts) in Vienna, which was one of the leading art schools in Europe with teachers such as Oskar Kokoschka, Kolo Moser, Heinrich Tessenow, Oskar Strnad, Josef Hoffmann and Anton Hanak.

-Grete Lihotzky first attended the Allgemeine Formenlehre (General Theory of Forms) class with Prof. Dr. Oskar Strnad and then the specialised class for architecture with Strnad.
+Grete Lihotzky first attended the Allgemeine Formenlehre (General Theory of Forms) class with Oskar Strnad and then the specialised class for architecture with Strnad.
 In addition, Heinrich Tessenow was an important teacher in building construction.
-After her education from 1915-1918, she joined Strnad as a guest student for one year, until June 1919.
+After her education from 1915 to 1918, she joined Strnad as a guest student for one year, until 1919.

 In 1916/17, the school held a competition on the theme of "a residential kitchen in the outer suburbs."
-Even though it was one of her first architectural works, Grete Lihotzky, the only female participant, won the Max Mauthner Prize for her project, a two-story workers' housing complex around a square courtyard, The apartments, consisting of an anteroom with a washstand, a toilet, two bedrooms, the kitchen-living room, and the laundry room, were meticulously planned to the smallest detail.
+Grete Lihotzky won the Max Mauthner Prize for her project, a two-story workers' housing complex around a square courtyard.
+It was one of her first architectural works and she was the only female participant in the competition.
+The apartments, consisting of an anteroom with a washstand, a toilet, two bedrooms, the kitchen-living room, and the laundry room, were meticulously planned to the smallest detail.

 Professional years

-1922-1924 Grete Lihotzky was employed in the construction office of the Österreichische Verband für Siedlungs- und Kleingartenwesen (the Austrian Federation for Settlement and Allotment Gardening).
+1922–1924 Grete Lihotzky was employed in the construction office of the Österreichische Verband für Siedlungs- und Kleingartenwesen (Austrian Federation for Settlement and Allotment Gardening).

-In 1930 Ernst May and a group of architects, including Margarete and Wilhelm Schütte-Lihotzky, were called to Moscow to plan new residential cities.
-Margrete Schütte-Lihotzky headed the department for children's institutions.
+In 1930, Ernst May and a group of architects, including Margarete and Wilhelm Schütte, were called to Moscow to plan new residential cities.
+Margarete Schütte-Lihotzky headed the department for children's institutions.

-In 1937 the Schütte-Lihotzky couple left the Soviet Union and travelled to Paris and London.
+In 1937, the Schütte couple left the Soviet Union and travelled to Paris and London.
 In the fall of 1938, they moved to Istanbul where she continued working on projects at the Academy of Fine Arts, such as type projects for village schools and an extension for a lyceum in Ankara.

-At Christmas 1940 Margarete Schütte-Lihotzky left Istanbul for Vienna to take part in the Austrian resistance against National Socialism.
+At Christmas 1940, Margarete Schütte-Lihotzky left Istanbul for Vienna to take part in the Austrian resistance against Nazism.
 At the end of January, shortly before her return journey, she was arrested in Vienna.
 She survived in captivity and only the end of the war in 1945 brought her liberation.

 With her vast international experience in social housing construction, she wanted to participate in the reconstruction of the city.
-However, for party political reasons (she remained a Communist and the ruling Viennese Social Democracy was strictly anti-Communist at the time) she received hardly any public commissions in the post-war period.
+However, for party political reasons she received hardly any public commissions in the post-war period (she remained a Communist and the ruling Viennese Social Democracy was strictly anti-Communist at the time).

-From the age of 80, she has been honoured by the public and awarded numerous prizes and honorary doctorates, including:
+Only around the age of 80, she began to receive recognition from the public and was awarded numerous prizes and honorary doctorates, including

 1980 City of Vienna Prize for Architecture